hulvdan/cookier/TASKS_HULVDAN.md

 * stat effect: ENGINEERING
   Engineering increases the Damage and healing of your Structures, such as Turrets and Landmines.
   Engineering also increases the attack damage of the Weapons Plank and Screwdriver.
-* stats: % Explosion Damage: Increases or decreases the damage of Explosions
-* stats: % Explosion Size: Increases or decreases the size of Explosions
 * stats: % Structure Attack Speed: Increases or decreases the rate of turrets attacking, Landmines spawning, and Gardens spawning Consumables.
 * stats: Structure Range: Increases or decreases the range of Structures.
 * spread mobs apart (use force?)